 - Rice Bubbles or puffed quinoa

-Combine the strawberries, coconut oil, brown rice syrup and cranberries (optional) into a food processor and blend until completely smooth.
-Add spoonfuls to the chocolate and allow to set.
+- Combine the strawberries, coconut oil, brown rice syrup and cranberries (optional) into a food processor and blend until completely smooth.
+Add spoonfuls to the chocolate as per the instructions above and allow to set.

-Combine the dessicated coconut, brown rice syrup, oil and vanilla into a food processor and blend until mostly smooth.
+- Combine the dessicated coconut, brown rice syrup, oil and vanilla into a food processor and blend until mostly smooth.
 Add the shredded coconut and blitz until combined, but still textured.
-Add spoonfuls to the chocolate mixture and allow to set.
+Add spoonfuls to the chocolate mixture as per the instructions above and allow to set.

-Add all of the ingredients to a food processor and blend until smooth.
-Add spoonfuls to the chocolate mixture and allow to set.
+- Add all of the ingredients to a food processor and blend until smooth.
+Add spoonfuls to the chocolate mixture as per the instructions above and allow to set.